shopifydevguy1-ops/shopify-section-app-final/DEPLOYMENT.md

    - [ ] Port: `5432` (default, or check "Remote Database Access")

 8. **Update Environment Variables**
+   - Use one of the methods described in Step 2 (Application Manager, .env file, or SSH)
-   - In your Z.com hosting panel, set the `DATABASE_URL` environment variable with the connection string
+   - Set the `DATABASE_URL` environment variable with your connection string
+   - Example: `DATABASE_URL=postgresql://azwywnto_kram:YOUR_PASSWORD@localhost:5432/azwywnto_shopify_section_generator`

 9. **Run Migrations**
    ```bash